Boris Johnson jets back to UK as Tories split on his expected leadership bid

 Mr Raab said he felt Mr Sunak could “bring the party together with a government of all of the talents”.

-Moments after Mr Johnson landed, former home secretary Priti Patel said she would be backing him.
+Moments after Mr Johnson landed, former home secretary Priti Patel said she would be backing him but his campaign suffered a blow as former close allies Steve Barclay and Lord Frost urged colleagues to back Mr Sunak.

+The ex-PM’s father Stanley Johnson has predicted that his son will put his name forward and beat Mr Sunak in a head-to-head contest.

+Speaking to GB news on Saturday, the senior Mr Johnson said: “I think he will put his name forward, and I think he will beat Rishi Sunak in a head to head.

 The Tory MP and minister said: “There was a huge amount of support from party members still for Boris and they were quite upset that parliamentarians had got rid of him.”